kris2475/C12880MA-Dispersion-Stability-Analyser/README.md

 <img src="C12880MA_Dispersion_Analyser/plots.png" alt="Three-panel kinetic analysis of turmeric dispersion" width="700">

+The dispersion stability analysis provides insights into how the sample's spectral properties change over time, indicating potential physical processes like sedimentation, agglomeration, or flocculation.

+Important Context: The dispersion was shaken before logging, which might influence initial spectral readings due to temporary air bubbles or increased homogeneity.
+After the logging run, sedimentation of turmeric particles was observed at the bottom of the vial.

+Automated Dispersion Stability Report Breakdown:

+Sedimentation Rate: The report indicates a sedimentation rate of 2.280% change per minute.
+The status "Suspension is stable against heavy sedimentation." suggests that while there is some change, it's not severe enough to be classified as significant particle dropout based on the defined threshold (-0.5%).
+The first plot, "1.
+Sedimentation Tracking (Total Scattering Mass)", visually represents this trend.
+A relatively flat line close to 100% (initial intensity) confirms stability against rapid settling.

+Agglomeration Slope: The agglomeration slope is reported as -0.00606 units/min, triggering an alert: "Spectral slope shifting, indicating possible particle growth/flocculation."
+This suggests that the ratio of intensities at 650nm to 450nm is changing, which can be an indicator of particles either growing in size or aggregating together.
+The second plot, "2.
+Agglomeration / Flocculation Tracking (Spectral Slope)", illustrates this spectral ratio over time.
+A noticeable trend (either increasing or decreasing) in this plot supports the alert, implying changes in particle size distribution.

+Peak Shift Tracking: The third plot, "3.
+Peak Shift Tracking", shows how the wavelength of the maximum intensity changes over time.
+While the automated report didn't explicitly comment on this metric, this plot helps visualise any shifts in the characteristic absorption or scattering peak of the sample.
+Significant shifts could indicate chemical reactions or substantial changes in particle morphology/size.

 * **Panel 1: Sedimentation Tracking (Total Scattering Mass)**
   * **What it shows:** The normalised total integrated intensity starts at a baseline of 100 % and climbs sharply over the first 20 minutes before stabilising near 180 - 190 %.
   * **Physics Connection:** This unmasks the **micro-bubble clearance phase**.
 Vigorous manual shaking introduces micro-bubbles that severely scatter and block light, artificially depressing the initial transmission signal.
 As bubbles migrate to the surface and dissipate, the optical path clears, revealing the true underlying scattering behaviour of the suspension mass.